MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/general-ledger/year-end-close-miss-opening-balances.md

 If the opening (and optionally closing) vouchers are present, you don't need to run the year-end close again.
 Instead, refer to the next section for information about how to move forward.

-## Issue 3 - The "Rebuild balances" in the year-end close fails
+## Issue 3 - The "Rebuild balances" step in the year-end close fails

 ### Resolution